DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Often variable should be available also inside the running container.
-For that it must be declared in the `environment` section of the compose file, as can be seen next in caddie's `docker-compose.yml`
+For that it must be declared in the `environment` section of the compose file, as can be seen next in Caddie's `docker-compose.yml`

 *extra info:*</br>
 `docker-compose config` shows how compose will look